 Number Theory

-Consider representing the natural numbers by using 1, +, * and brackets.
+Consider representing of natural numbers by using 1, +, * and brackets.
 One can prove easily that the best way of representing the powers of 3 is as follows:

 3n = (1+1+1)*(1+1+1)*...*(1+1+1).